 A pencil line down the middle of the sheer clamp and frequent checks with a straight edge provided guidance.

 Cutting a rolling bevel in clear, straight-grain Douglas fir with a sharp plane is truly a multi-sensory joy; a smooth sound comes off the blade as it cuts, and a pleasing aroma is released from the freshly exposed wood as you watch shavings curl up behind the tool.
 As the plane dulls, the experience degrades, and one is left doing the cost-benefit analysis of taking the time to stop and reinject the task with pleasure by sharpening the plane.
 Below you can see I have opted to forego sharpening (and therefore some pleasure) to achieve the end goal faster by removing my boat building shoes (Birkenstocks) to get the great grip afforded by slightly sweaty bare feet on a concrete slab.
 This allowed me to push harder on the plane.
 I then passed the dull tool off to the guy responsible for the rolling bevel on the other side of the boat (sorry Spence) and grabbed a beer to keep me company while admiring my work.

 The long, thin curls of wood hanging from the sheer clamp were cut early in the process before the plane was dull.

-With a continuous smooth curve running from the breasthook at the bow down the sheer clamps and harpins to the stern, we were ready for the excitement of wrapping the hull panels around the inner framework of the boat and stitching them together.
+With continuous, smooth curves running from the breasthooks at the bow down the sheer clamps and harpins to the stern, we were ready for the excitement of wrapping the hull panels around the inner framework of the boat and stitching them together.

 Sweep up the shavings and we’re ready to install the hull panels!